 Submit Your Proposal to Speak at Agile + DevOps West

-Note: The submission deadline extended to October 14, 2018
+UPDATE: The submission deadline extended to October 21, 2018

 Agile + DevOps West topics keep attendees current on the entire development lifecycle to learn what is needed to build better software now.
 If you have valuable experience and expertise in agile and DevOps as a developer, tester, or business analyst, the Agile + DevOps West audience wants to hear your story.
 If you have a great tale to tell, your peers want to hear about it!